General Thailand Visa Information (scroll down)

-(1) Having no genuine valid passport or document used in lieu of passport; or having a genuine valid passport or document used in lieu of passport without valid visa issuance by the Royal Thai Embassies, the Royal Thai Consulates-General or the Ministry of Foreign Affairs, with exception of those who meet visa exemption requirements.
+(1) Having no genuine, valid passport or document used instead of passport; or having a genuine, valid passport or document used instead of passport without valid visa issuance by the Royal Thai Embassies, the Royal Thai Consulates-General or the Ministry of Foreign Affairs, with exception of those who meet visa exemption requirements.
 The terms and conditions of visa issuance and visa exemption are prescribed by the Ministerial Regulations.

 (2) Having no appropriate means of living following entry into the Kingdom.